heyMP/polymer-example/README.md

 # PolymerExample

+## Polymer Integration

+I'm importing the Polymer elements and polyfils here: https://github.com/heyMP/polymer-example/blob/master/src/index.html#L10-L19

+The Polymer 'paper-input' element is being set here: https://github.com/heyMP/polymer-example/blob/master/src/app/app.component.html#L11.

+I'm not sure how to get the new value of the input out of the `paper-input` element.

+## Development server

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

-## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding